MaartenPJ/ADS-portfolio/README.md

 ## 4.2 Configuring a model
-The exact shape of the CNN was decided experimentally, as is described [here].\
+The exact shape of the CNN was decided experimentally.\
 The amount of 2 convolutional layers was ideal, because the accuracy, precision and recall scores were better, than with 0 or 1 convolutional layers.
 More than 2 convolutional layers led to more overfitting.\
 The same argument holds for 3 hidden linear layers.
 This was the highest amount of linear layers we could add, without noticing significant overfitting in the training curves.